 Protein is also your friend if you’re trying to lose weight.
 Eating higher-protein meals and snacks helps to keep you from feeling hungry.

-This creamy coconut chicken curry is diabetic-friendly because it is well-balanced.
+This curry is diabetic-friendly because it is well-balanced.
 It serves up carbohydrates and fats to go with the protein, as well as fiber and an array of micronutrients.

-The Creamy Coconut Chicken Curry recipe makes a great meal for:
+The Creamy Spinach and Mushroom Curry recipe makes a great meal for:

 - those with allergies and sensitivities